Military funeral honors: the flag, Taps, and the ceremony

 How to request honors

-- Tell the funeral director the person was a veteran — they request honors for you.
+- Tell the funeral director the person was a veteran— they request honors on the family's behalf.

 - Provide a copy of the DD-214 discharge document to confirm eligibility.